learn-academy-2023-foxtrot/full-stack-rails-foxy-instructors/README.md

       end
 ```
   b) Routes: config/routes.rb
+  ***NOTE: The order that restful routes need to be place on the routes.rb is INCSEUD (ink-say-ud): index, new, create, show, edit, update, destroy.***
     - define the url with http verb `get` and map to the applicable controller and its method `business#index`
 ```rb
       get '/businesses' => 'business#index'